Posted by Khyati Patel

 • Ask other relevant sites with a good track record of sharing interviews on similar topics through email.
 Ask them to check out, and not directly link to the content.

 • At the end of the post, ask the readers to share it socially and also on their own sites.
-Social shares would also count, as they have the potential to grab attention of someone else and attract real link.
+Social shares would also count, as they have the potential to grab the attention of someone else and attract real links.

 • If the interview is in the form of a video, make sure that you instruct the viewers on how the video could be embedded anywhere else.